pkpio/coursestats/README.md

 # coursestats
-Course grading stats and reviews from fellow students at TU Darmstadt
+Course grading stats and reviews from fellow students at TU Darmstadt.
+The information on this is gathered by community contributions.

 Access it at https://coursestats.de